-Over the past twenty-seven years in conjunction with the Third Lane Program (MP 59.52 to 218.70), and more recently with the Pavement Replacement program, all culverts within a design contract section were inspected by the design consultants and any required repairs were included in the Third Lane or Pavement Replacement construction plans.
+Beginning in 1995 in conjunction with the Third Lane Program (MP 59.52 to 218.70), and more recently with the Pavement Replacement program, all culverts within a design contract section were inspected by the design consultants and any required repairs were included in the Third Lane or Pavement Replacement construction plans.
 This work was completed in addition to the annual inspections.
 Repairs typically included installing pipe liners, recoating bituminous pipes, realigning barrels, wingwall and headwall repairs and/or reconstruction with new flared end sections.
 Required ditch improvements were also included in these construction contracts.
-It should be noted here that culverts outside the limits of the Third Lane Program, are 60 plus years old.
+It should be noted here that culverts outside the limits of the Third Lane and Pavement Replacement Programs are almost 70 years old.
 Per the current ODOT Location and Design manual the design lifespan of pipe materials is required to be 75 years or should be expected to be rehabilitated or replaced when a General Appraisal reaches 4.
-During 2022 inspections 10 culverts were rated at a 4.
+During 2023 inspections 12 culverts were rated at a 4 or lower.
 However, unlike the currently inspected culverts that are observed annually, culverts less than 30" have never been inspected or repaired outside of the Third Lane or Pavement Replacement programs.
-Several projects in the last few years have included slope repairs or were dedicated slope repairs themselves and had culvert repairs of conduits less than 30" that either contributed to, or were major reasons why the slope had failed.
+In the past few years the failure of several of these culverts has led to several projects in the that have included slope repairs or were dedicated slope repairs themselves.
 For these reasons it is recommended that the Commission consider expanding the culvert program to include inspection of culverts 12" to 30", develop a repair program to address the aging storm sewer system and, in general, help to protect the connected and adjacent facilities and roadways from failure.